 Copyright is ingrained in daily campus life, and it is critical that all Stanford faculty, students and staff have a working understanding of copyright law and its impacts.
 The 2013 edition has been dramatically redesigned, not only to align with the libraries’ new website, but also to bring in new content, including case studies that highlight common copyright issues on campus.

 Hardware, software, training, and consulting for students, faculty, and instructors using multimedia in their work.
-The Meyer Tech Desk provides many services including large-format poster printing; equipment for loan, such as laptops, cameras, and projectors; and consulting support for the Multimedia Studio's digital video editing suites.
+The Tech Desk provides many services including large-format poster printing; equipment for loan, such as laptops, cameras, and projectors; and consulting support for digital video editing suites on the "Creation Stations."

 The iPads for Learning initiative is a trial program by Academic Computing Services (ACS) and the Center for Teaching and Learning (CTL) to provide iPads for use in academic classes or workshops. iPads are available for learning and teaching opportunites and faculty can submit proposals for short-term usage (workshops) or for as long as a quarter.